ilnazv/wix-style-react/MIGRATION.md

 ## \<Avatar/>

 Props:
-- `color` - Deprecated old values: 'blue', 'green', 'grey', 'red', 'orange'.
-- new values are now A1 to A6.
+- `color` - Deprecated old values: 'blue', 'green', 'grey', 'red', 'orange'. the new values are now A1 to A6.

 <details>
   <summary>Using new <code>color</code> prop values example:</summary>